BredaUniversityADSAI/2023-24d-fai2-adsai-group-nlp3/docs/source/edp.rst

 .. _edp:

-Episode Data Preperocessing
+Episode Data Preprocessing
 ===========================

 This process alows user to input new data (video or audio), process that to output text data for training on new data or/and emotion classification.

 .. automodule:: episode_preprocessing_pipeline
    :members: